Works Register Home Log In Authors

 Purifying the mind and serving worthy beings — are the greatest.

-The blessing of accepting dispraise
+The blessing of receiving blame

-Is comprehended with earthly reason and supermundane knowledge.
+Is comprehended with earthly reason and superknowledge.

-Earthly reason accepts dispraise expressed by those who we find pleasant, since we wish to stay close to them.
+Since we wish to stay close to them.

-Supermundane knowledge allows us to accept dispraise even from those who we find disgusting.
+Even from those who we find disgusting.

 A trap

-To see the flaws of this world and other beings seems so tempting!
+To see the flaws of this world and other beings

 After all, that topic is inexhaustible!